OdatNurd/OverrideAudit/README.md

 A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line.

-Any *simple* overrides that a package has will be listed below it in the report.
+Any *simple* overrides that a package has will be listed below it in the report and support context menu entries that allow you to quickly open or diff that particular override.

 ### `OverrideAudit: Diff Single Override` ###